-A GENERAL SAFETY PRECAUTIONS
+GENERAL SAFETY PRECAUTIONS

 - DO NOT operate the unit under the influence of alcohol or drugs or when extremely tired or when you are not alert, as this may result in an accident that can cause serious injury or death. - DO NOT operate the unit unless you have the proper training and vehicle operator license. - ALWAYS carry and maintain a fire extinguisher and first aid kit in the unit.
 MAKE SURE you know how to use them. - CLEAN AS NECESSARY any safety decals that you cannot read at a safe viewing distance from the hazard because of dirt.
 If any decals are illegible from damage or wear, REPLACE them IMMEDIATELY.
 Get decals from your Heil dealer or Heil. - DO NOT use this refuse collection vehicle to TOW another vehicle or equipment.
 It IS NOT DESIGNED or equipped to tow another vehicle or other equipment.
-Towing another vehicle or equipment may result in injury or death to the operator or other people or damage to the unit. - MAKE SURE all individuals are clear of any moving parts, mechanisms or components of the unit before you operate the controls.
+Towing another vehicle or equipment may result in injury or death to the operator or other people or damage to the unit. - MAKE SURE all individuals are clear of any moving parts, mechanisms or components of the unit before you operate the controls. - DISENGAGE the PTO or MOVE the PUMP ON switch to OFF so the pump shuts off when you are not using the unit, when you are repairing the unit, when you are working on the unit, or when traveling in the unit for longer than two minutes.

-- DISENGAGE the PTO or PUSH the SYSTEM POWER switch so the pump shuts off when you are not using the unit, when you are repairing the unit, when you are working on the unit, or when traveling in the unit for longer than two minutes. - ENGAGE the PTO or PULL the SYSTEM POWER switch ONLY when you are on route OR as necessary to perform repairs. - When the unit is stored or not in use, you MUST do the following: - o SET ALL lift cylinders (including the body raise cylinders) to the collapsed position. - o For units with manual transmissions, DISENGAGE the PTO and PUSH the PUMP switch so it shuts off the pump. - For units with automatic transmissions PUSH the SYSTEM POWER switch so the pump shuts off. - o REMOVE the key from the ignition.
-This helps prevent tampering by unauthorized persons. - o Refer to Lock-Out/Tag-Out Procedure 57. - You must be attentive at all times while you operate the controls and be ready to stop or reverse the function if necessary.
+- Engage the PTO or MOVE the PUMP ON switch to ON ONLY when you are on route OR as necessary to perform repairs. - When the unit is stored or not in use, you MUST do the following: - o SET all lift cylinders to the collapsed position. - For units with manual transmissions, DISENGAGE the PTO and MOVE the PUMP ON switch to OFF. - For units with automatic transmissions, MOVE the PUMP ON switch to OFF. - REMOVE the key from the ignition.
+This helps prevent tampering by unauthorized persons. - Refer to Lock-Out/Tag-Out Procedure - You must be attentive at all times while you operate the controls and be ready to stop or reverse the function if necessary.

-A BEFORE OPERATING THE EQUIPMENT
+BEFORE OPERATING THE EQUIPMENT

 - DO NOT operate or service this machine until you are fully trained and have read and understand this entire manual. - NEVER operate the unit UNLESS you are fully knowledgeable of all control functions.
-See the Controls, Switches, and Indicator Lights 6 section of this manual. - MAKE SURE BEFORE you operate the vehicle or its controls that all individuals are at a safe distance away from the unit. - DO NOT operate the unit when it needs service or repair. - DO A VISUAL CHECK at the beginning of each shift of the unit and run it through several cycles to find fluid leaks, broken, missing or malfunctioning, and excessively worn components (including hoses).
-See the Daily Checklist section (83) of this manual.
+See the Controls, Switches, and Indicator Lights are section of this manual. - MAKE SURE BEFORE you operate the vehicle or its controls that all individuals are at a safe distance away from the unit. - DO NOT operate the unit when it needs service or repair. - DO A VISUAL CHECK at the beginning of each shift of the unit and run it through several cycles to find fluid leaks, broken, missing or malfunctioning, and excessively worn components (including hoses).
+See the Daily Checklist section 3 of this manual.
 If you find leaks, broken, missing or malfunctioning parts, immediately stop and get the condition repaired or serviced.

-USE PERSONAL PROTECTIVE EQUIPMENT
+A USE PERSONAL PROTECTIVE EQUIPMENT